dxdr69/SeshionServer/README.md

 # SeshionServer

 Seshion is a client-server based meetup app for Android that allows users to create and join public events (sessions) based on their geographical location.
-In addition to this, users can also be invited to or invite others to events, add friends, and view currently open events around them in real-time via a map interface.
+In addition to this, users can also be invited to or invite others to events, add friends, and view currently open events around them in real-time via a Google Maps interface.

 [Client repository can be found here](https://github.com/dxdr69/SeshionClient)